slainn/ctools/README.md

 # ctools
-docker centos image with some tools
+centos image with some tools